-Unilever and ScanTrust hosted a two-day activity, or track, at the Strike2Summit to discuss concepts for creating food provenance transparency in the food industry.
+Unilever and Scantrust hosted a two-day activity, or track, at the Strike2Summit to discuss concepts for creating food provenance transparency in the food industry, especially in regards to food quality.
 Strike2Summit is a new conference in Amsterdam for industry leaders, start-ups, investors, governments, and civil society to collaborate with digital solutions that are building circular, sustainable, and future-proof industries.
 You can watch a video summarizing the event right here:

 The summit was structured into three tracks at the Consumer Trust Event:

 - Food Circularity

 The track 2, “Food Quality” event was co-hosted and co-organized by Unilever and Scantrust.

 Input, Inspiration, and Discussions: Day 1 at Strike2Summit

 The first day for the Food Quality track was about inspiring the participants toward creative blockchain-based solutions for food provenance.
 Toward that inspiration, Scantrust and Unilever presented a project that tracks the source of pork meat ingredients for a Knorr Vietnam product – a food provenance project that is live and functioning now.
 The Scantrust app allows a consumer to scan a unique Scantrust QR code on Knorr soup packs to learn about: